 Modified Barium Swallow Study

-The modified barium swallow study (MBSS) is a specialized imaging study to evaluate your swallowing function.
-This study is useful for diagnosing conditions related to aspiration, swallowing difficulties, and problems with the esophagus.
+The modified barium swallow study (MBSS) with speech-language pathology is a specialized imaging study to evaluate your swallowing function.
+This study is useful for diagnosing conditions related to aspiration (breathing in food or liquid), swallowing difficulties, and problems with the esophagus.
 During the procedure, a speech-language pathologist asks you to consume various textured substances mixed with barium, a contrast material that makes the swallowing process visible using fluoroscopy.

-At ECRMC, MBBS procedures are performed in cooperation with a physician-radiologist to ensure a safe, comprehensive evaluation.
+At ECRMC, MBSS procedures are performed in cooperation with a physician-radiologist.